-Anthrocon began as Albany Anthrocon in 1997, and since then has grown into the largest anthropomorphics conventions in the world with a membership in 2012 of over 5,000 attendees.
+Anthrocon began as Albany Anthrocon in 1997, and since then has grown into one of the largest anthropomorphics conventions in the world with a membership in 2018 of over 8,400 attendees with over $300,000 raised for various charities.
 All of the finer aspects of anthropomorphic, or more commonly, "Furry" fandom, are celebrated here.
 Our programming includes workshops and seminars in acting, costume-building, animation, writing, art and design, and more.
 We also host an extensive art show where the best in anthropomorphic artwork is offered for sale, and a fursuit parade with over 1,000 amazing costumers.

 As a not-for-profit group, Anthrocon is dedicated to keeping its cost of attendance to a minimum.
 Only those funds necessary to support the operation of the convention and to make preparations for the following year's convention are retained.